conroywhitney/writingz/_posts/2013-02-24-mojitos-in-miami.md

 ---
 layout: post
+tags:
+ - blawg
 title: Mojitos in Miami
 ---

 This morning, I woke up in Antigua, Guatemala.
 I had a "traditional" breakfast at McDonalds.
 It had tortillas, eggs, refried black beans, queso fresco, salsa, creme, and sausage.
 Ingredient-wise, it is indeed traditional -- except for the meat -- I've never had meat for breakfast in Guatemala.
 Yet it was still McDonalds; that is to say, each food element had obviously been designed and packaged with mass-production, quick-service, and high profit margins in mind, more than quality, taste, or health.
 I ate there just to see what it was like.
 And now I know -- no need to go back!